-3.2 Cost of teller-executed and customer-executed activities (individuals / small businesses)
+4.2 Cost of teller-executed and customer-executed activities (individuals and small businesses)

-The cost of performing a banking transaction on a direct channel is, on average, 70 percent lower than the cost of performing the same transaction through a teller.
+The cost of executing a banking transaction on a direct channel is, on average, 70 percent lower than the cost of performing the same transaction through a teller.
 We urge the public to use direct channels and digital means, which are less expensive than teller-executed transactions.
 Customers who wish to save on bank fees may switch to the advanced technological means offered by direct banking.
 Such means offer greater availability (24/7) and maximum convenience.

-Customers may choose to pay for their current account activity in two ways: either pay a fixed monthly payment (by selecting a track in the track service) or pay per activity ("pay as you go").
+Customers may choose to pay for their current account activities in two ways: either pay a fixed monthly payment (by selecting a track in the track service) or pay for each activity ("pay as you go").
 Details regarding both of these options follow.

-3.2.1 The track service
+4.2.1 The track service

 As of April 1, 2014, banks are required to offer their customers a track service (basic and expanded) for their current accounts.
-Customers enrolled in this service pay a fixed monthly amount for a predefined number of teller-executed and customerexecuted transactions.
+Customers enrolled in this service pay a fixed monthly amount for a predefined number of teller-executed and customer-executed transactions.
 Banks may also offer an "expanded plus" track service.
-Over the years, and as a direct result of measures implemented by the Banking Supervision Department and the banking system, the number of accounts enrolled in the track service has grown steadily.
-In 2022, approx. 64,000 accounts enrolled in the track service, most of which were household accounts.
+The number of accounts enrolled in the track service has grown steadily over the years, as a direct result of measures implemented by the Banking Supervision Department and the banking system.

-The tracks service: A track is a pre-defined basket of services related to current
+The tracks service: A track is a predefined bundle of services related to current account management.